6 Best Thrift Store POS Systems In 2023

 Where Square Really Shines As Thrift Store POS Software

-With its free plan and affordable “Plus” plan, Square for Retail provides numerous features and an overall great value to thrift stores.
-Using Square is the perfect way to upgrade to a modern POS that has features like email receipts, online sales, and customer management—but without breaking the bank.
+With its free plan and affordable "Plus" plan, Square for Retail provides numerous features and an overall great value to thrift stores as one of the best retail POS systems.
+Using Square is the perfect way to upgrade to a modern POS that has features like email receipts, online sales, and customer management---but without breaking the bank.
 Square can capture donor information at the POS, and there are also other Square features for nonprofits, including the ability to accept donations online.

 2. Lightspeed Retail: Best Inventory Management

 Lightspeed Retail POS

 Equipment CostContact Lightspeed for a quote

 - Excellent inventory features

 - Advanced features (eComm, gift cards, loyalty) cost extra